davideolgiati/PartyLoud/README.md

 (currently it is fixed to 7)

 ##### To stop the script just press any key
-:exclamation: :exclamation: Do not stop this script using CTRL-C
+:warning: Do not stop this script using CTRL-C